- Personal Health Information & Self-Help»

 Fierce time management (I, definitely, believe in this one.)

-Set limits and boundaries with people who drain your energy (I have done this one.)
+Set limits and boundaries with people who drain your energy (I have done and continue to do this one.
+No matter if the person is family or not.)

 Meditation (I try this one before going to sleep.)